TypeFox/monaco-components/README.md

 npm run watch
 ```

 You find examples (manual human testing) here [index.html](./index.html).
 They can be used once Vite is running.
+You can reach it once started on <http://localhost:20001>.